BLOG

 Ten Must-Have Books for Your Elementary School Counseling Office

+This post contains affiliate links.
+See my disclosure page for more information.
 We’ve talked about the games, fidgets, and decor you’ll need for your counseling office, but have we talked about all the books you’ll need?
-Someday soon, I’ll write about the books you’ll need to enhance your craft, but for now, let’s go over some basic social/emotional books together.
-I’ve included books that explore anger, anxiety,…
+Someday soon, I’ll write about the books you’ll need to enhance your craft, but for now, let’s go over some basic…

 How to Get Professional Designs Without Spending a Fortune

-When I was a high school counselor, we had a tight budget, so I took on a senior intern whose sole job was to create all the media I needed to support the school counseling program–flyers, social media posts, infographics, brochures, and so much more.
-My intern was lovely and kind, yet I had to…
+This post contains affiliate links.
+See my disclosure page for more information.
+When I was a high school counselor, we had a tight budget, so I took on a senior intern whose sole job was to create all the media I needed to support the school counseling program–flyers, social media posts, infographics, brochures, and so much more.…

 The Best Books for New Counselors, Teachers, & Parents